 e.g.The abbreviation e.g. is used to provide an example:

-Getting Them WrongOften mixing the abbreviations up does not mean your sentence is grammatically incorrect.
+Getting Them WrongOften confusing e.g. and i.e. does not mean your sentence is grammatically incorrect.
 However, getting them wrong will change the meaning of your sentence.
+For example:

 Comma before e.g. or i.e.

-The examples you offer after using e.g. are usually samples from a more complete list.
-Therefore, it is often not appropriate to use etc. after e.g. since it is understood that you are only offering a partial list by way of example.
-In the example below, the etc. is redundant:
+Don't use "etc." after "e.g."It is inappropriate to use etc. after e.g. since it is understood that you are only offering a partial list by way of example.
+For example: